 TurboTax Online for several years, and, despite the complicated status of our taxes, have had no problems filing my taxes, saving us almost $1,000 compared to what we were paying our accountant when he prepared our taxes.

 How to Use Depreciation to Capture Lost Market Value

 Before we get going, I need to explain a concept here.
 It’s called depreciation.
 It’s the notion that, over time, an item uses its usefulness.
 Cars eventually stop working.
 Houses eventually fall down.
 Software gets outdated the moment you install it.
 You get the idea.

-When businesses purchase items which are used in the generation of revenue, the IRS allows the business to deduct a portion of the reduced usefulness of the item against revenues each year.
+When businesses purchase items that are used in the generation of revenue, the IRS allows the business to deduct a portion of the reduced usefulness of the item against revenues each year.
 Let’s say that you’re a farmer and you buy a truck for your farm to haul hay to the market.
 You buy it for $20,000.
-The IRS says that trucks have a five year lifespan, so over the next five years, you get to take $4,000 for depreciation and use it to reduce the taxable income on your farm.
+The Internal Revenue Service says that trucks have a five-year lifespan, so over the next five years, you get to take $4,000 for depreciation and use it to reduce the taxable income on your farm.
 Depreciation lowers your basis in that asset.
 So, if after a year, you decide to upgrade on trucks, and you sell the truck, you use $16,000 as your basis, since you’ve taken $4,000 in depreciation.